Skip to main content

 Performance monitoring using Node.js, socket.io and MarkLogic

-Previously I have worked a lot with sockets and recently I had the opportunity to work with them again - I needed a good example application to demonstrate sockets other than a chat application.
-The idea that I have come up with was to gather various metrics from Node.js and plot the values for these metrics on a chart.
-Taking this idea a bit further, I thought, wouldn't it be nice to save the data in a database so that maybe later someone could run historical reporting on it?
-And after a few hours of work the app was born.
+I’ve worked a lot with sockets before, and recently I needed a good example application to demonstrate them beyond a chat app.
+The idea I landed on: gather metrics from Node.js and plot the values on a chart.
+Then I pushed it further.
+Wouldn’t it be nice to save that data in a database for historical reporting later?
+A few hours of work and the app was born.

 The source code for the app can be found here: https://github.com/tpiros/system-information